 - Write a brief post on your social profile, like or , directed to your employee, commending them on a recent accomplishment or job well done.

 Receiving these small reminders or acts of acknowledgement/gratitude can send workforce morale through the roof.

 Looking to engage your workforce with unique incentives?
 Consider the following employee engagement ideas:

 Paid vacations and free snacks are great, but in 2019, you need to be a bit more creative with your employee incentive programs.

 - Provide in-house entertainment (gaming consoles, movie screenings, and/or board games).

 - Create ambient rest and relaxation rooms for employees.

-- Offer health and wellness consultations with experts, along with gym and club memberships.
+- Offer health and consultations with experts, along with gym and club memberships.